Ion Vapor Deposition Aluminum Coating - Application of the Process at Boeing

 - A center screen supported off insulators.
 During glow discharge cleaning and coating, a negative potential of several hundred volts is applied to it.

-- A set of stainless steel sheets, nominally ?-inch thick, that has a uniform pattern of 1.5-inch diameter holes cut into them in a 4-inch pattern lengthwise and across the sheets.
+- A set of stainless steel sheets, nominally ?-inch thick, that has a uniform pattern of 1.5-inch diameter holes cut into them in a four-inch pattern lengthwise and across the sheets.
 Since these sheets are heavy, they are cut into three pieces lengthwise for ease of handling.
 These sheets are often referred to as the "ground plane."
 As implied by the name, these sheets are at ground potential.

 The spacing between the center screen and top and bottom ground screens prevents the center screen from glowing during glow discharge cleaning.
 This allows maximum power from the high-voltage power supply to be applied to the production parts that are suspended from the center screen for cleaning prior to IVD aluminum coating, as explained further below.
 Hooks are pushed up through the 1.5-inch diameter holes and attached to the center screen using a small "J" on the end of the hook.